LEARNING FOR LIFE

 BRUCE BANKS ENVIRONMENTAL EDUCATION AWARD 2020 WINNERS

-We are pleased to announce this year’s winners of the Bruce Banks Environmental Education Award are Haylie McDonald, Hannah Wells, Layla Friedauer, and Emily Dutton.
+The 2020 winners of the Bruce Banks Environmental Education Award were Haylie McDonald, Hannah Wells, Layla Friedauer, and Emily Dutton.
 They are students from Kaiapoi North School and members of the environment group.

 Their winning project is called “Feast for Flight” a creative way to enhance native bird populations at Tūhaitara Coastal Park and beyond